tracsman/AzureCT/README.md

 # <font color="red">This work is pre-release!<br/>It's close, but still a work in progress!</font>

 ## Overview
-This collection of server side web pages and local PowerShell scripts will generate, collect, store, and display availability statistics of the network between you and a newly built Windows VM in Azure.
+This collection of server side web pages and local PowerShell that will generate, collect, store, and display availability statistics of the network between you and a newly built Windows VM in Azure.
 It will do more in the future, but currently only runs availability tests.

 It is designed to provide an indication, over time, of the link between a Virtual Machine in Azure and an on-premise network.
 While the focus is on network availability, the test is done from a PC client to an IIS server in Azure.
 This provides a view into the availability of an end-to-end scenario, not just a single point or component in the complex chain that makes up a VPN or an ExpressRoute network connection.
 The hope is that this will provide insight into the end-to-end network availability.